 As part of any major project, the department is required to evaluate the impact of that project upon the area, including environmental, residential, historical and cultural.

-Once the environmental process is complete, MoDOT will start final design on the project
+With the environmental process complete, MoDOT is working on the final design on the project

 Construction will start on the project after a contract has been awarded by the Missouri Highways and Transportation Commission.
+Construction should start sometime in 2020, although a specific time has not yet been set.
 Ideally, all work would be complete by 2022.

 What is the problem?